What Size Heat Pump? (and lots more besides!)

 This will save us money in the long run as we won’t need to buy as much electricity to output the same amount of heat.
 So money invested now to save money later.

-Once you have worked out the flow temperature that your system is capable of outputting at design temperature you can move onto weather compensation.
+Once you have worked out the flow temperature that your system is capable of outputting at design outside temperature you can move onto weather compensation.

 So let’s say the Heat Engineer software has come to the conclusion that when it’s -3 ℃ outside you need 43 ℃ flow.